 In preparation for her home, Gigi has already completed 235 of her 250 sweat equity hours – what Habitat requires in place of a down payment.
 As a part of these hours, Gigi has been helping build her future neighbors’ homes, going to financial and homeownership classes, and volunteering in Como, where her home will be located.
 Her remaining 15 hours will be spent working alongside our sponsors and volunteers building her own home during our 30-Hour Build!

 This quality, affordable Habitat home will provide the stability Gigi has so desperately wanted for her children.
 They will no longer have to move every time their rent increases.
-Gigi will be able to afford her no-interest Habitat mortgage and won’t need to make difficult decisions between basic necessities for her children or paying a utility bill.
+Gigi will be able to have an affordable Habitat mortgage and won’t need to make difficult decisions between basic necessities for her children or paying a utility bill.
 With the help of our sponsors and volunteers, Gigi will be able to provide a stable foundation for her family to grow and thrive!

 If your company, your church, your organization, or you are interested in participating in the 30-Hour Build or attending the Backyard Bash, you can learn more at HabitatBash.com.